Palkovsky/frame-progress-bar/README.md

 # frame-progress-bar

 ## Introduction
-Library based on awesome [android-square-progressbar](https://github.com/mrwonderman/android-square-progressbar).
-Added ability to nest any view you want inside progress bar and few other features like changing direction of progress bar or setting starting place.
+Library based on [android-square-progressbar](https://github.com/mrwonderman/android-square-progressbar).
+Added ability to nest any view  progress bar and few other features like changing direction of progress bar or setting starting place.

 ## Usage
 ### Gradle